nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

         # Get the row indices of the current taxonomy columns
         # with rows matching the sting in `stringToReplace`
         indices <- grep(x = taxonomy[,taxa_index], pattern = stringToReplace)
-        # Replace the value in that row with the value in the adjacent cell concated with `suffix`
+        # Replace the value in that row with the value in the adjacent cell concatenated with `suffix`
         taxonomy[indices,taxa_index] <-
           paste0(taxonomy[indices,taxa_index-1],
                 rep(x = suffix, times=length(indices)))